 I cannot stress this enough: try your best to book your boudoir session when you will not be on your period.
 I know periods can be “random” and we cannot control that, but try to lessen the chances of this happening.
 Although I would never fault anyone for needing to reschedule due to this, depending on how booked I am, your re-scheduled session may not be your first pick.
 Some women “push through” even on their period, but I want my clients to feel their best, both mentally and physically.
 So, do yourself a kindness and book your session around your time of the month.

 Drink your water and eat healthy meals.
 This ought to be obvious, but can’t tell you how often women tell me they have been starving themselves for the session.
 Please, do not do that to yourself.
-Obviously, if bloating is a concern of yours, avoid complex carbs and fried food.
-Fill your body with water, fruits, veggies, and lots of healthy protiens.
+Obviously, if bloating is a concern of yours, avoid eating tons of sodium.
+Fill your body with water, fruits, veggies, and lots of healthy proteins.
 I recommend drinking a lot of water the week of your session to hydrate your skin, which can help clear up blemishes and plump up tired looking skin.
 On the day of your session with me, bring some water and a snack.
 You’ll be amazed how tiring a shoot can be and the last thing you want is to be starving on your drive home.

-Like finding the right dress, find lingerie for your body type can be a challenge.
-First, if you have no idea where to start, I advise going to a lingerie store like Nordstom to get fitted.
+Like finding the right dress, find lingerie for your body type and feel good in can be a challenge.
+First, if you have no idea where to start, I advise going to a lingerie store like Nordstrom to get fitted.
 This helps you have a baseline to find the perfect pieces for your shape.
 The employees at lingerie stores are always happy to help you find what would suit you best.
-I’m very partial to bodysuits, cheecky bottoms, and neutral colors like taupe and plum.
+It’s crazy how many of us don’t even know what bra size we are.
+Getting fitted will ensure you buy the right size and feel the best in the pieces you wear.
+I’m very partial to bodysuits, cheeky bottoms, and neutral colors like taupe and plum.
 At the end of the day, the best thing to wear is what you feel your best in.